-If California law enforcement suspects driving while under the influence of pot or any other substance, probable cause equates with already providing consent to a blood, breath or urine test to detect any level of tetrahydrocannabinol (THC) at the time of the incident.
+If California law enforcement suspects driving while under the influence of pot or any other substance, probable cause equates with already providing consent to a blood, breath, or urine test to detect any level of tetrahydrocannabinol (THC) at the time of the incident.

 The Saliva Swab Test

-As the numbers of those driving while under the influence of cannabis may have increased, California law enforcement are now also using drug swabs at DUI checkpoints.
-This test takes an approximate eight minutes and relies on a person’s saliva to detect THC levels or any other type of substance.
+As the numbers of those driving while under the influence of cannabis may have increased, California law enforcement is now also using drug swabs at DUI checkpoints.
+This test takes approximately eight minutes and relies on a person’s saliva to detect THC levels or any other type of substance.
 The only issue with this field sobriety method is that it is difficult to prove beyond a reasonable doubt that the driver was currently under the influence as THC remains within the bloodstream for several days.